joed123/OregonFireFloodDashboard/README.md

 ## Project Overview

 This project aims to identify the least fire, flood, and landslide-prone areas in Oregon through advanced geospatial analysis and interactive data visualization.
-Using multiple visualization techniques including dot maps, bubble maps, bar charts, and uncertainty maps, the dashboard provides insights into natural hazard patterns across Oregon's 36 counties.
+Using multiple visualization techniques, including dot maps, bubble maps, bar charts, and uncertainty maps, the dashboard provides insights into natural hazard patterns across Oregon's counties.

 **Key Finding:** Harney and Malheur counties emerge as the safest areas based on the comprehensive analysis of historical hazard data.